|

 out this last piece of veneer tape with the seaming tool (figure

 6).
-The paper towel will absorb any "loose" water in
+The paper towel will absorb any excess water in

 the veneer tape.
 By doing this, you'll prevent the veneer from